plightsaber/breakfree/docs/README.md

 Installation
 ------------
+!!
+The first thing you should do is attach the BreakFree object you received.
+It should appear as an invisible cylinder around your torso.
+Once attached, Right click on it and select EDIT.
+On the CONTENT tab, click RESET SCRIPTS.
+You need to do this to properly initialize ownership over the BreakFree object.
+If you don't, various strange things may happen.

 Since BreakFree is highly modular, it relies on RLV queries to attach the restraints as required.
 As such, you need to do the following to make sure that BreakFree works properly.
 * Use RLV-compatible viewer.
 * Make sure all your restraint folders are in a folder named "BreakFree" the top-level #RLV directory in your Inventory.